xola/ui-kit/README.md

 ### Use the Package Locally

 In order for this to work you will have to set up an NPM workspace.
-Also, `ui-kit` and `your-project` has to be in the same directory.
+That means, `ui-kit` and `your-project` has to be in the same directory.

 Start by creating a `package.json` file in your "workspace" directory with the following content: